 Reservoir Land Management Plans (RLMPs) effectively guide land use approvals, private water use facility permitting, and resource management decisions on TVA-managed public land.

 Fort Loudoun Reservoir is one of eight reservoirs included in the Multiple RLMPs project, which was approved by the TVA Board of Directors on August 23, 2017.

-Fort Loudoun is a popular recreation destination, known for bass fishing, boating and birdwatching.
-The tailwater area immediately below the dam is an excellent sire for viewing bald eagles and a variety of waterbirds, including herons, gulls and osprey.
+Fort Loudoun is a popular recreation destination, known for bass fishing, boating, and birdwatching.
+The tailwater area immediately below the dam is an excellent site for viewing bald eagles and a variety of waterbirds, including herons, gulls, and osprey.

-The scope of the Fort Loudoun Reservoir Land Management Plan (RLMP) is the 1,513.3 acres of TVA public land.
-The Fort Loudoun RLMP contains a regional overview, information about the environment around the reservoir and descriptions of each parcel of land.
+The scope of the Fort Loudoun Reservoir Land Management Plan (RLMP) is 1,513.3 acres of TVA public land.
+The Fort Loudoun RLMP contains a regional overview, information about the environment around the reservoir, and descriptions of each parcel of land.
 The reservoir property is divided into parcels, and each parcel is assigned a single land use allocation zone.
-Descriptions of the allowable land uses within each land planning zone are available here.
+Descriptions of the allowable land use within each land planning zone are available here.

 Download Maps (PDF)

 After approval of an RLMP by TVA, all future uses of TVA public lands on that reservoir must then be consistent with the allocations within the RLMP.
 In accordance with TVA policies and guidelines, allocation changes are only allowable under limited circumstances.
 The attachment at the link below describes the land use allocation changes that have occurred on Fort Loudoun Reservoir since the 2017 RLMP was completed.

 TVA land around Fort Loudoun Reservoir has been allocated for certain land uses as summarized in the table below.